Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 ### Original code

 All added or edited code shall be the own original work of the particular contributor.
-If you use come third-party implementation, all such blocks/functions/modules shall be properly referred and if possible also agreed by code's author.
+If you use some third-party implementation, all such blocks/functions/modules shall be properly referred and if possible also agreed by code's author.
 For example - `This code is inpired from http://...`.
-In case you adding new dependencies, make sure that they are compatible the actual PyTorch Lightning license (ie. dependencies should be _at least_ as permissive as the PyTorch Lightning license).
+In case you adding new dependencies, make sure that they are compatible with the actual PyTorch Lightning license (ie. dependencies should be _at least_ as permissive as the PyTorch Lightning license).

 ### Coding Style